WeegeeDEVELOPER/VitaCord-Reboot/README.md

 **This will most likely be fixed in a future release!**

 ## Build
 It is not currently recommended to compile from source.
 This is due to the source not working properly all the time.
-If you wish to build it then its best just to take a look at the releases...
+If you would like to take a look at a build, take a look at the releases.

 ## Credits
 Built on top of the original VitaCord by DevingDev.
 [OG VitaCord Repository](https://github.com/devingDev/VitaCord)